 In my experience, copper achieves its cooking purpose by 3mm for most pans (and most cooks), and copper thicker than that doesn’t offer a functional benefit that I can detect.
 So what’s the point of spending more — way more — for super-thick copper?
 In my opinion, it’s not about the food.

 I coined this term to describe the sense of meaning and satisfaction derived from the act of cooking, beyond the production of a meal.
-My emotions around cooking are about being a beginner: shame that I’m not better at this stage in my life, hope that I can learn and improve, and gratification when I do.
+My emotions around cooking come from feeling like a beginner: shame that I’m not better at this stage in my life, hope that I can learn and improve, and gratification when I do.
 My expensive copper is more than a tool — it’s a totem that gives me confidence in an area of my life where it is needed.

 The investment I’ve made in my copper also encourages me to use it.
 I don’t always look forward to cooking dinner, but I always feel better about myself when I’ve done it.
 Some days, the inner voice that says You’ve spent all this money on this stuff, and you’re not going to use it?! is just what I need to hear in order to overcome my inertia.